Sorry, you need to enable JavaScript to visit this website.

 Main actors

-The Ministry of Social Rights and 2030 Agenda (Ministerio de Derechos Sociales y Agenda 2030) is responsible for the government and promotion of volunteering on a state scale.
-Several platforms have been designed in order to supply information and to serve as guidance for volunteering associations as well as for volunteers themselves.
+The Ministry of Social Rights, Consumers and 2030 Agenda (Ministerio de Derechos Sociales, Consumo y Agenda 2030) is the main public authority responsible for the governance and promotion of volunteering at national level.
+Several platforms have been established to provide information and guidance for volunteering organisations and volunteers themselves.

 General distribution of responsibilities